zcsaqueeb/animix_auto/README.md

 ---

-## 🌟 Version v1.2.8
+## 🌟 Version v1.2.9

 ### Updates

-- **Mix System Reversion:**
+- **Gacha System Optimization:**
-  The mix system has been reverted to its previous version.
-Although this change may result in slower performance, it ensures that logic errors are avoided.
-Now, the system mixes all IDs without distinguishing between DNA dad or DNA mom.
+  The gacha process has been optimized for improved efficiency and reliability.
+Various enhancements have been implemented to ensure smoother operation and better performance during gacha spins.

+- **Removal of Tier Champion Limitation:**
+  The previous limitation for Tier Champion has been removed.
+Users can now freely access Tier Champion without any restrictions.

 ---